ucdd2-sp15/react-tutorial/quiz.md

 ```
 ### Q1: Where does the value of ``this.props.author`` get specified?

-{It is set in CommentList, the parent class, when constructing a new Comment React class and including author as a property.}
+{{It is set in CommentList, the parent class, when constructing a new Comment React class and including author as a property.}}

 ### Q2: Where does the value of ``this.props.children`` get specified?